Tax incidence measures the distribution of the tax burden between different groups.

 The tax burden or tax incidence is rarely shared evenly.
-The party who bears the greatest burden is the party with the more inelastic demand or supply curve, or in other words, the party with fewer options.
+In the case of an excise tax, the party who bears the greatest burden is the party with the more inelastic demand or supply curve, or in other words, the party with fewer options.
 Consumers bear most of the excise tax when the demand curve is more inelastic than the supply curve.
 Suppliers bear most of the tax incidence when their supply curve is more inelastic than the demand curve.
 Intuitively, this makes sense.
 Consumers with an elastic demand for the good or service (such as ferry crossings) typically have substitutes (such as a bridge).
 Or they may view the good or service as inessential and decide not to pay the tax.
 These consumers may choose to use a substitute good or service or to do without it entirely.
 Conversely, consumers with an inelastic demand are less sensitive to price increases and would be more willing to absorb a tax.
 They will pay a higher price because they need access to the good or service.
 Suppliers with an inelastic supply have less flexibility in managing their supply, so they are better off absorbing more of the tax rather than altering production.

 Maritime runs a ferry service.
 The government has imposed a $20 excise tax.
 Prior to the tax, 900 vehicles crossed the channel every day and paid $90 per crossing.
 Following the tax, the equilibrium price increases to $100 and the quantity demanded falls to 800 vehicles.
 The graph illustrates how consumers and the supplier (Maritime) share the tax burden on ferry crossings.
 Government tax revenues equal $20 per vehicle.
 With 800 vehicles crossing each day, the total daily excise tax revenue is $16,000 ($20 x 800).
 The total tax revenue is shaded green and blue on the graph.
 One hundred fewer vehicles would ride the ferry each day after the tax is imposed.
 Those who choose to take the ferry would pay $10 more than before the tax.
 Since each fare costs $10 more and 800 fares are sold daily, the tax paid by consumers equals $8,000 ($10 x 800).
 This area is shaded blue on the graph.